 Now pour on some raw honey, preferably local, onto the garlic.
 Use enough to almost cover the garlic.
 You can also use the regular old honey in a teddy bear if it’s all you have, but raw honey is better, and local honey will help with local allergens.

 Just like with the onion and sugar, you’ll want to cover with a lid and leave for a couple of hours, letting the natural juices in the garlic combine with the honey to form a syrup.
 It’ll have a thinner consistency than normal honey, and the flavor is MUCH spicier.
 I would not suggest giving this to kids.

 I am not the biggest fan of the garlic syrup plain, but added into some lemon ginger tea, it really helps to soothe the throat and relieve a cough.
 I also know several men who mix a bit of whiskey with it for their own form of self-medication.

-Whichever way you choose to go, homemade cough syrup can be a great way to get through those rough months when everyone is miserable.
+Whichever way you choose to go, homemade cough syrup can be a great way to get through flu season.